BurnOutTrader/fund-forge/README.md

 # Fund Forge

 **Fund Forge** is an algorithmic trading engine written in Rust.

 The engine is designed to allow simple abstractions for building strategies with an object-oriented strategy instance and familiar associated helper functions for adding indicators and managing orders, connections and data streams.

 The engine can consolidate data into any bar type and resolution automatically using simple methods like `strategy.subscribe()` and `strategy.subscribe_indicator()`.

-There are event driven handlers and a buffering system for maintaining consistency from back testing to live trading, to allow for simple strategy design and management similar to common retail trading platforms.
+There are event driven handlers and a buffering system for maintaining speed and consistency from back testing to live trading, to allow for simple strategy design and management similar to common retail trading platforms.

+This allows people familiar with concepts from common retail trading platforms to start building strategies without having to understand the entire code base.

+The only major difference in fund forge is the idea of the ff_data_server, a server which hosts your api instances locally or on a remote machine and allows multiple strategies to connect ot disconnect while persisting historical data from a centralized location

 It is easy to build and run strategies across multiple machines, build indicators and add brokers or data feeds, including fundamental data.